AdrianaVega97/ml-project/README.md

 ### Unsupervised Learning Part 1 - Dataset & feature exploration

-We have performed K-Means and PCA on some features of the dataset to better understand how they might be used to achieve our tasks of playlist completion and music genre prediction.
+We have performed K-Means, PCA, and DBSCAN on some features of the dataset to better understand how they might be used to achieve our tasks of playlist completion and music genre prediction.

 #### Miscellaneous analytics
-One of the first analysis to perform on a machine learning project is to explore the dataset.
-Make sure the dataset is clean.
-That all values are in the expected formats, decide how to handle missing values and more.

-When it comes from the feature dataset recovered from the Spotify API, the dataset is very clean with no missing values.
+The dataset obtained from Spotify API is very clean with no missing values.
 The table below is a brief description of each feature according to the Spotify documentation.

 | Feature          | Type    |  Description                                                                                           |
 | ---------------- | ------- | ------------------------------------------------------------------------------------------------------ |